parkour-de/api/readme.md

 This project is set up for Google Cloud Build, as it can build,test the Golang application and push the resulting Docker image to Google Container Registry.

+You can type the `make` command to find all possible targets.
+Some examples are shown below:

 ## Local Testing
 To build and test the application locally, run the following command: